Sharjeel Imam feels India should be an Islamic State: Delhi Police sources

 He also told the police that his videos making inflammatory speeches have not been tampered with.
 Delhi Police sources tell OneIndia that Imam believes that India should be an Islamic State.
 He is highly radicalised, the police officer also said.

-Further the police are also checking if he has any connections with the Islamic Youth Federation.
+Further, the police are also checking if he has any connections with the Islamic Youth Federation.
 The videos of him making the speeches have been sent to the forensic sciences laboratory.
 The Delhi Police is also examining his links and social media accounts.

 Anti-CAA stir: Sharjeel Imam arrested on sedition charges for inflammatory speeches at AMU